Intra Cytoplasmic Sperm Injection-(ICSI)

-- • If a sperm problem is known beforehand, Prasad Infertility solutions will advise that you undergo ICSI.
+- •If a sperm problem is known beforehand, the team at Prasad Infertility solutions who are the Best Fertility Specialists in Hyderabad will advise that you undergo ICSI.

-If there is no known sperm problem, we advise standard IVF, as ICSI gives no benefit to such couples.
-However, sometimes on the day of egg collection the sperm sample is unexpectedly poor.
+If the tests found that there is no sperm problem, it is advised to have standard IVF, as ICSI is not needed for those couples.
+Sometimes on the day of egg collection, sperm quality may be poor.
 If this happens, we will carry out ICSI to try to achieve fertilization.

-We may also recommend ICSI if you have had standard IVF and there was a very low fertilization rate, or no fertilization.
-This can happen occasionally, even if there is no obvious sperm problem.
-If this happens in your case, Dr. Suma Prasad will discuss the alternatives apart from ICSI.
+We may also recommend ICSI if you have had standard IVF and there was a very low fertilization rate or no fertilization.
+If this happens in your case, Dr. Suma Prasad, the Best Fertility Specialist in Hyderabad, will discuss the alternatives apart from ICSI.

 How is ICSI carried out?

 Except for the method of fertilization, every other aspect of your treatment cycle is identical for ICSI and conventional IVF, including hormonal stimulation, egg recovery, producing the sperm sample and embryo replacement in the woman’s womb.